aajarven/habitica-helper/README.md

 ```

-## Under the Hood
+## Picking a Challenge Winner: Under the Hood
-Currently the helper is able to perform only one task: to determine the winner for the newest challenge with "Sharing Weekend" in its name.
+The helper is able to determine the winner for the newest challenge with a certain string in its name.
 So, how does that work?

-First, a list of users who are eligible for winning is created.
+First, the newest matching challenge is found, and a list of users who are eligible for winning it is created.
 This is done simply by listing all participants who have ticked all To-Do tasks for the challenge.
 This list is also printed so it's possible to confirm that all eligible users are indeed listed.

 Then, the winner is picked.
 This is the more complicated part, as the program makes sure that whoever runs the winner picking command for a specific week will get the same winner.
 This means that fairness of the selection can be verified by any party member.